2060-io/hologram-app/doc/AppFileSystem.md

 ### What do We store with Async Storage?

 Async Storage is an asynchronous, unencrypted, persistent, key-value storage system [for React Native](https://github.com/react-native-async-storage/async-storage).
 Async Storage can only store string data.
 So, to persist objects and other type of typos We need to use JSON.stringify() when saving the data and JSON.parse() when loading the data.
-This storage system is mainly used to store no sensitive user or app information.
-E.g: A key-value to indicates if user has enable developer mode in app or a key-value to indicates if backup must include media files when built.
+This storage system is mainly used to store no sensitive user or app information. (e.g. A key-value to indicates if user has enable developer mode in app or a key-value to indicates if backup must include media files when built).
 If you want to see full key-values used in app you can go to [src/services/localStorage/index.ts](../src/services/localStorage/index.ts)

 ### What do We store in .json config file?